 Vacuums such as shop vacs can be used with fireplace ash.
 However, regular household vacuums should not be used as their filters become blocked from fine ash particles which easily damage the vacuum.
 Ideally, allow the coals to cool for at least 24 hours, sweep them into a metal bucket, and then vacuum the fireplace.

-It’s important to invest in a good vacuum cleaner or shop vacuum so that you do not end up with more of a mess or cause damage to the vacuum cleaner.
+Invest in a good vacuum cleaner or shop vacuum so you don’t end up with more of a mess or cause damage to your vacuum cleaner.
 Read on to learn more about the benefits of using an ash vacuum cleaner for your fireplace and the many ways those fireplace ashes can be used outside your home.

 Can You Vacuum Ashes out of the Fireplace?